fbpx

 Want to know more about us?
 Click here – Patent Search Services

-For your reference, below listed are the questions we’d be discussing in this guide.
-If you’d like to jump to a particular question, feel free to click on the hyperlink in the table of contents to get to the corresponding section.
-However, for a newbie, it is advisable to go through the complete guide, in the same sequential way it has been written.
+For your reference, the questions we’d be discussing in this guide are listed below.
+If you’d like to jump to a question, click on the hyperlink in the table of contents to get to the corresponding section.
+However, for a newbie, it is advisable to go through the complete guide in the same sequential way it has been written.

 What Is Prior Art?

-Prior Art is a reference of some type in some form (textual, visual, audio, etc.) which serves as clear proof that the invention you hold is not something unique.
-It is evidence that your invention is already well-known and not something unique.
+Prior Art is a reference in some form (textual, visual, audio, etc.) that proves that the invention you hold is not unique.
+It is evidence that your invention is already well-known.

 It is not important that the prior art is present physically or is commercially available.
-It is enough that someone, somewhere, and at some time previously described, showed or made something that contains the use of a technology that is very similar to your invention.
+It is enough that someone, somewhere, and at some time previously described, showed, or made something that uses a technology similar to your invention.

-Now prior art could be found in many forms – Be it a patent or some form of the printed publication including, but not limited to, research papers, trade journals, a college thesis, an advertisement, books, videos – basically anything that is available in the public domain and is public knowledge.
+Now, prior art could be found in many forms—be it a patent or some form of printed publication, including, but not limited to, research papers, trade journals, a college thesis, an advertisement, books, videos—anything that is available in the public domain and is public knowledge.

 There’s just one catch – A prior art could only invalidate a patent if it has been available to the public before the effective filing date of the patent.
-For example, a textbook that gives the idea of an invention can be considered as prior art but a textbook that has a revised version of the idea of an invention after the effective filing date of a patent application cannot be considered as prior art.
+For example, a textbook that gives the idea of an invention can be considered prior art, but a textbook with a revised version of the idea of an invention after the effective filing date of a patent application cannot be considered prior art.

 However, figuring prior art for your invention is not as complex as you think it might be.
 While you could always contact a lawyer or patent attorney to conduct a prior art search on your behalf – saving your efforts and resources in filing fees – it is also possible to conduct a prior art search all by yourself.